 An example we are considering is the Flea3 by CarMedialab.
 The C2000 family by Texas Instruments is also worthy to mention.
 Find here a Racing Lounge blog post for an application of this type of board.
 Or, you can even use a Raspberry Pi for the job.

 A complicated but powerful approach involved systems on a chip (SoC) involving an FPGA.
-Find here an example from Avnet.
-The Racing Lounge video podcast also has addressed this topic, showing how to implement a Simulink model on a Xilinx Zynq 7000.
+Also the Racing Lounge video podcast also has addressed this topic, showing how to implement a Simulink model on a Xilinx Zynq 7000.
 With this hardware, you have the possibility to use a FPGA, which is relatively complicated and not necessary at least for a first attempt.

 As you can see, there are a lot of possible control units, while the way of implementing your Simulink model differs depending on the hardware.
 For a first attempt, it can be good to use a Simulink model which directly takes the data from the CAN-BUS.
 Later I would recommend exporting the Simulink model with Simulink Coder and implement it in another control unit Software, which is also able to use telemetry data.
 This way, you can quickly change parameters without re-flashing.
 That saves a lot of test time.